1. CORPORATE INFORMATION

 Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price (net of variable consideration) allocated to that performance obligation.
 The transaction price of goods sold and services rendered is net of variable consideration on account of various discounts and schemes offered by the Company as part of the contract.
 The timing of the transfer of control varies depending on the individual terms of the sales agreements.

-I ncome from Export Benefits and Other Incentives Export benefits available under prevalent schemes are accrued as revenue in the year in which the goods are exported and / or services are rendered only when there reasonable assurance that the conditions attached to them will be complied with, and the amounts will be received.
+Export benefits available under prevalent schemes are accrued as revenue in the year in which the goods are exported and / or services are rendered, and when there is reasonable assurance that the conditions attached to them will be complied with, and the amounts will be received.

 Insurance claims are accounted on acceptance of the claim and when it can be measured reasonably, and it is reasonable to expect ultimate collection.